blueskyletters/blueskyletters.github.io/_posts/2020-11-13-the-storyteller-book-review.md

 ---
 A psychological suspense novel, that plays with our every emotion...

-There isn't anything that is not included in this book- suspense, emotions, love, heartbreaks, family crisis, beautiful characters...you name it! _The Storyteller_ combines all of them in just the perfect ratio, resulting in a wonderful, heart-warming story.
+There isn't anything that is not included in this book- suspense, emotions, love, betrayal, family crisis, beautiful characters...you name it! _The Storyteller_ combines all of them in just the perfect ratio, resulting in a wonderful, heart-warming story.

 Reading this book has been a special journey for me, during which I had a lot of thoughts.
 It's the kind of book that you get every once in a while which puts you in a hangover.
 A little out of my comfort zone, but I'm really glad that I came across this book.